 Who is the audience?
 Magazines, newspapers, trade journals, and academic journals are intended for different audiences.

-Magazines are for the general reader.
+For the general reader.
 Magazines typically have advertisements for popular consumer products like cars, perfume, or electronics.
-Magazines rely on editors to determine suitability of contributed works, rather than a peer-review process.
+They rely on editors to determine the suitability of contributed works, rather than a peer-review process.
+Magazine articles are written by journalists or contributing writers, and they do not have to cite sources.

-Newspapers are also for the general reader.
+For the general reader.
 Newspaper articles are written by journalists, but may reflect reporting, investigative reporting, or opinion.
 While newspapers may be focused on authoritative and quality news reporting, journalists rely on different types of evidence than scholars.
+They do not necessarily have to cite sources, but some do.

 Some databases will have indicators to let you know if your source is peer-reviewed.
 ProQuest, for example, uses a mortarboard icon to indicate if an article is from an academic journal.